Cageless: Release

-Cageless was released on September 29, 2017.
-It is their first album release with their new drummer Jay Benison.
-Lead singer Jacob Hoggard had written 30 to 35 songs for the album, before finalizing the 10 tracks for Cageless.
-The band announced a headlining tour that would begin in 2018 called the "Cageless Tour" which featured supporting acts, Shawn Hook and Neon Dreams.
+The band announced a headlining tour that would begin in February 2018 called the Cageless Tour which featured supporting acts, Shawn Hook and Neon Dreams.
 However, amidst the sexual assault allegations towards the band, mostly Hoggard, both Neon Dreams and Hook decided to dropout of the tour.
-The band's management team also dropped the group in light of the allegations.
+The band's management team also dropped the group.
+The album was originally nominated for Pop Album of the Year at the 2018 Juno Awards, but they withdrawn from consideration due to these allegations.
 Despite the allegations made towards the band, the group continued the Cageless Tour until March 2018.